AhsanAyaz/vibing-the-future-with-angular/content/angular-day-italy-2025-storytelling.md

 <!-- .element: class="fragment" -->

 Notes:
-"Universal Stories" - Right and Wrong.
-Everyone understands privacy is a right.
-The contrast between approaches shows clear conflict resolution.
-Emotional payoff: relief, satisfaction.
+This brings us to the privacy revolution.
+Consider a real scenario: a medical records app needing AI-powered search.
+Traditionally, patient data goes from your server to OpenAI, back to your server, and then to the user.
+This is a huge GDPR red alert!
+But with Web-LLM, the patient data goes directly to the browser AI, and the response comes back without ever leaving the device.
+(Gesture to GIF) Perfect!
+This is a universal story of right and wrong – everyone understands privacy is a fundamental right.
+And the contrast here shows a clear resolution to a major conflict, bringing immense relief and satisfaction.

 ---